MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 Dynamics 365 Customer Insights provides connections to bring data from a broad set of sources.
 Connecting to a data source is often referred to as the process of *data ingestion*.
 After ingesting the data, you can [unify](data-unification.md), generate insights, and activate the data for building personalized experiences.

 > [!NOTE]
-> To upload a single CSV file, unify the data, and generate automatic insights, go to [Get started with Customer Insights using a single data source](data-sources-single.md).
+> To upload a single CSV file, unify the data, and automatically generate insights, go to [Get started with Customer Insights using a single data source](data-sources-single.md).

 ## Add or edit data sources